 The alternative to screenshotting web pages has always been to print them to documents, either PDF/XPS on Windows or on Mac, print to PDF.
 This is great for most occasions but it is often slow and you have to open the files with a PDF viewer.
 The best part about screenshots is that they are quick to make and open super fast as an image file.
 They also don't have any page alignment issues that sometimes arise when converting to PDF.
 Screenshots also preserve the web page in the exact format and layout it was at the time.

 There are a couple of ways you can go about taking a Screenshot of an entire page.
 The first one is to use a standalone screenshot tool.
 Basically, a small program or app that will allow you to capture the site.
 All built in screenshot processes such as using the Print Screen key on Window are great for capturing the exact image on your screen.
-However, if you are wanting to capture everything you will need to install a third party program or grab a browser extension.
+However, if you are wanting to capture everything, you will need to install a third party program or grab a browser extension.
 The results of the screenshots will look something similar to this:

 There are two versions of FastStone Capture.
 The first and most up to date version comes with a free trial, then is a $20 once off to purchase a license.
-Or alternatively, you can download an older version with more basic features that still allows entire websites to be captured for free.
+Alternatively, you can download an older version with more basic features that still allows entire websites to be captured for free.
 The free version is all you need to be honest.

-You can find nimbus with a quick google search or grab it here: Download Nimbus
+You can find nimbus with a quick Google search or grab it here: Download Nimbus

-Once you have Nimbus installed on your browser of choice you will see a new icon placed on the end of your extension bar.
+Once you have Nimbus installed on your browser of choice, you will see a new icon placed on the end of your extension bar.
 (It kind of looks like a blue Netflix Icon in a black square) to use Nimbus it's as simple as clicking on the icon and selecting the type of screenshot you wish to take.
-Then just follow the onscreen instructions.
-If you wish to set up some hotkeys or change the image format Nimbus saves to just click the options icon in the bottom right-hand corner below the screenshot settings and adjust away.
+Then just follow the on-screen instructions.
+If you wish to set up some hotkeys or change the image format Nimbus saves to, just click the options icon in the bottom right-hand corner below the screenshot settings and adjust away.